How is depression diagnosed?

 The only time our doctors could break this confidence is if they have reason to believe you might harm yourself or others.
 They will need to get you the help that you need in these circumstances.

-Depression can be caused by a totally different condition, such as an underactive thyroid, so the doctor may want to rule that out.
-They can arrange for a blood or urine test kit to be sent to your home in order to check this.
+Depression can be caused by a totally different condition, such as an underactive thyroid, so the doctor may want to rule that out by referring your for tests.

 What happens next?